Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Additional applicants

-When adding additional applicants in the Household section during an agent-assisted enrollment, SSN is required for U.S. citizens who have been issued an SSN.
+When adding additional applicants in the Household section, and the application is associated with an agent's NPN, SSN is required for U.S. citizens who have been issued an SSN.

 Non-U.S. citizens without an SSN can select This person doesn’t have an SSN.
 Selecting this checkbox creates an alert reminding the agent that immigration documentation will be required on the following pages.

-If neither an SSN is provided nor This person doesn’t have an SSN is selected during an agent-assisted enrollment, an error message will appear.
+If neither an SSN is provided nor This person doesn’t have an SSN is selected, and the application is associated with an agent's NPN, an error message will appear.
 The application will not be able to proceed without this information for each applicant.

 Adjusting applicant status